engr101staff/engr101matlab/_sources/program_design_in_cpp/main.in.rst

 **Exercise**

-The function :code:`printDoubled` takes in a vector of :code:`int` values and prints out 2 times the value of each element (there is no return value).
+The function :code:`printDoubled` takes in a vector of ints and prints out 2 times the value of each element (there is no return value).
 Complete the implementation of the :code:`printDoubled` function.

 .. raw:: html